-Every applicant to the School of Architecture must use Carnegie Mellon's SlideRoom portal to electronically submit the architecture portfolio, for review by the architecture admission committee.
+Every applicant to the School of Architecture must use Carnegie Mellon's online SlideRoom portal to electronically submit the architecture portfolio, for review by the architecture admission committee.

 The portfolio consists of the completion of two forms and the submission of ten different creative works submitted to the architecture portfolio portal of SlideRoom.

 In your portfolio, we seek evidence of your curiosity, critical thinking, innovation, problem solving, spatial reasoning/visual thinking, ability to synthesize, and desire to make and build things.
 The quality of the portfolio’s overall composition is as important as the quality of any individual piece.
 You should carefully curate and arrange your portfolio to tell a compelling story about yourself, your abilities and passions, and your commitment and motivation to study architecture.

 - Acceptable types of work include, but are not limited to: 2-D and 3-D design, drawing, painting, sculpture, performance, digital work, maker projects, and inventions.
 All portfolios must be submitted online, so prepare high-quality digital scans or photographs of works where necessary.
 See a full list of specifications and acceptable file types in SlideRoom.
 You should include as varied a range of projects as possible, while highlighting your strengths.

 - A portfolio cannot contain more than ten works, each uploaded separately.
 We understand that within these constraints, some larger or more complex pieces cannot be displayed in their entirety.
 In this case, please choose one representative image of the piece (or combine a maximum of no more than three images in an effective layout).
 Don't attempt to represent a complex work with a collage of multiple images as this may compromise a reviewer's ability to see your work.